xmars4/odoo-cicd-jenkins/README.md

     -   Path: Dashboard / Your pipeline / Build Now

-:zap::zap:**Congrats**:v::v: : now your pipeline will automatic start building when the repo received a push event
+:zap::zap:**Congrats**:v::v: : now your pipeline will automatic start building when the repo received a pull request commit

 # Reference